kantoniak/kantoniak-project-description/README.md

 ## Installation

-Copy contents to your `wp-content/plugins` directory or upload ZIP with repo contents via Wordpress admin (Plugins/Add new/Upload plugin).
+1. Copy contents to your `wp-content/plugins` directory or upload ZIP with repo contents via Wordpress admin (Plugins/Add new/Upload plugin).
+1. In admin site, do to *Settings/Project description*.
+1. Fill in the *About the project* section.
+1. Choose category from *General settings*.
+1. Save changes.

 ## License